Robust Probabilistic Temporal Logics: Robust PCTL

 \subsection{Expressiveness}

 In this section, we discuss the expressiveness of \rpctl; in particular, we compare it to the expressiveness of \pctl.
-More precisely, as we have defined \rpctl without the until and release operators, we also need to compare \rpctl to \pctldiamondbox, the fragment of \pctl allowing the next, eventually, and always operators, but not until and release.
-Nevertheless, the results we prove below also hold for the the full logics with until and release.

-Our first result shows that \rpctl is at least as expressive as \pctldiamondbox.
+Our first result shows that \rpctl is at least as expressive as \pctl.
+It follows directly from the design goals of the robust semantics: they are defined such the first bit represents standard (non-robust) semantics.

 Note that the restriction to implication-free formulas is just technical, as implications~$\phi\rightarrow \psi$ in \pctl formulas can always be rewritten as $\neg\phi \vee \psi$.
-The need for the implication-removal stems from the fact that robust implication does not generalize classical implication (see Footnote~3 of \cite{runtime}).
+The need for the implication-removal stems from the fact that robust implication does not generalize classical implication~\cite[Footnote~3]{runtime}.